Frequently Asked Questions

 The office hours are Tuesday to Friday 9am to noon.
 The phone number is 902-466-3329.
 You are welcome to drop in.
 Please use the main doors on King Street.
 If they are not unlocked use the door bell which is to the right of the door.

 You seem to have a lot of doors here.
 Which ones do I use for what?

 For Sunday Worship the door near the sign on Ochterloney and the double doors on King Street are the ones we use.
-The doors at Ochterloney are looked as the service begins for safety reasons but the doors on King Street remain open.
+We also have a door with a ramp off King Street.
+The automatic door opener is on the railing at the beginning of the ramp.
+The doors at Ochterloney are locked as the service begins for safety reasons but the doors on King Street remain open.

 If there is a meeting in the Minister’s Office there is a door on Ochterloney (near the Spa) which may be unlocked for occasion.
 If you set up an appointment with the minister just ask which door would be the one to use.

 See the question below about accessibility, if you need a ramp, etc.

 Does the Church have a website or facebook?